 I was the Founder and Organiser of the 1988 Goodman Fielder Wattie Bicentennial Around Australia Yacht Race.
 I was also the founder and chairman of the Shorthanded Sailing Association of Australia running the race.
-Sir Robin Knox Johnston was our patron.
+Sir Robin Knox-Johnston was our patron.
 That night one of our entrant’s Multihulls had flipped and another monohull hit a rock, losing one of the two crew overboard and never recovered.
-With other entrants standing by the multihull, authorities sent out a police boat to assist.
-Unfortunately, with a back hatch left open it flooded the aft compartment and engine room, with police officers now in a life Raft after it sank.
+With other entrant standing by the multihull, authorities sent out a police boat to assist.
+Unfortunately, with a back hatch left open it flooded the aft compartment and engine room, with police officers now in a life raft after it sank.

-Knowing nothing of the facts surrounding the Race, the Organisers or Entrants, the Police Commissioner then made his now infamous claim about me as event organiser and suggesting the event was bad.
-24 hours later he learnt about our Race but said nothing.
-Following a full coronial enquiry, investigating all aspects of that night and the event, the Judge had nothing but strong praise for the organisers, the Event, the Notice of Race, safety and security planning and operation.
+Knowing nothing of the facts surrounding the race, the Organisers or Entrants, the Police Commissioner then made his now infamous claim about me as event organiser and suggesting the event was bad.
+24 hours later he learnt about our race but said nothing.
+Following a full coronial enquiry, investigating all aspects of that night and the event, the judge had nothing but strong praise for the organisers, the event, the Notice of Race, safety and security planning and operation.
 He acknowledged it was above world’s best practice, adopting new equipment and procedures not before seen in yacht racing.
 The management team and advisors were amongst the most experienced in the world.
-The Race was a huge success and won by the late Sir Perter Blake in the 60ft trimaran Stienlager 1 .
+The race was a huge success and won by the late Sir Peter Blake in the 60ft trimaran Steinlager 1.

 Over the next three years they tried everything to bankrupt me, and every legal trick to get rid of me.
 I was racing solo around the world in the BOC Challenge at the time.
 Money was tight, but the battle continued.
 I won that fight when even the government abandoned the police commissioner.